Must Women Keep Silent in the Church?

 Act 2:17 And it shall come to pass in the last days, saith God, I will pour out of my Spirit upon all flesh: and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams:

 In this verse in Acts, Peter is quoting the Word of God from the Prophet Joel.
-Right there we know that means we possess two direct witnesses to what this verse says; so we are clearly on much safer ground for our interpretation of it.
+Right there we learn that this means we will possess two direct witnesses to what this verse says.
+So we are clearly on much safer and firmer ground for our interpretation.
 Do you understand that concept?
 It is so very important.
 According to this verse, God will in the last days pour out His Spirit upon “ALL FLESH”!
 This verse would certainly include both women as well as men as you can clearly see.
 This verse continues to say that both your sons and your daughters would “prophesy”.
 So let’s stop right there and ask the question what does it mean to “prophesy”?
 Can you or I prophesy in silence?
 What is the difference between teaching with words of the Bible give by the Spirit of God in a church and prophesying with the words of the Spirit of God in a church?
 Can you think of any differences?
 Isn’t prophesying the act of speaking words out loud to someone else so that they can hear them?
 Then what is the definition of teaching?
 Isn’t teaching speaking out loud words for other people to hear?
 It would be useless for a woman to prophesy without someone to hear her.
 Uh oh?
 You can automatically and quickly see that this verse directly conflicts with Paul’s command to keep silent.
 You also have to remember that Paul did not really tell women to keep silent, he said to “learn in silence” and that is completely different than to never say anything.
 Let us see another example in the book of Acts that brings further confirmation:

 Act 21:9 And the same man had four daughters, virgins, which did prophesy.

 These 4 daughters were the children of Phillip the evangelist.
 We are clearly told that they were able to prophesy to others.
 This clearly means speaking out loud in an audible voice that can be heard and even directed at the men that were there in the house.
 Did you know that the early church met in houses?
 They did not have any synagogues, temples or church buildings to meet at, so they met in houses.
-If the daughters of Phillip prophesied in the house they were probably doing it during a church service, so we have a huge issue with should a woman keep silent in the church.
+If the daughters of Phillip prophesied in the house they were probably doing it during a church service.
+So we have a huge issue with should a woman always keep silent in the church.
 Please allow me to ask again, what is the technical difference between teaching and prophesying?
 Is there a difference?
 Are not both spoken words directed at listeners?
 I will say this, if you do not have women prophesying in your church services, you do not have a complete New Testament church.
-You have deviated from God’s plan observed in the book of Acts in favor of your ideas of order.
+You have deviated from God’s original plan observed in the book of Acts in favor of your ideas of order.
 Let us now approach this subject from a new direction and see how God teaches us something new to consider.

 Gal 3:26 For ye are all the children of God by faith in Christ Jesus.